-The Maryville University Hockey Center, a state-of-the-art ice and multi-sport facility, is being developed in Chesterfield Valley to replace Hardees IcePlex, which was sold and demolished in Spring 2017.
-The MUHC will provide much needed ice time and recreational facilities for St. Louis youth and adults and attract local and regional sporting events and tournaments, generating jobs and tourism dollars for local businesses.
-It will also help St. Louis maintain and build upon its reputation as a first-tier hockey and sports town.
-The new complex is a public-private partnership and will be owned and operated by Chesterfield Hockey Association, a non-profit organization.
+The Maryville University Hockey Center, a state-of-the-art ice and multi-sport facility, was developed in Chesterfield Valley to replace Hardees IcePlex, which was sold and demolished in Spring 2017.
+The MUHC provides much needed ice time and recreational facilities for St. Louis youth and adults and attract local and regional sporting events and tournaments; and generating jobs and tourism dollars for local businesses.
+It also has helped St. Louis maintain and build upon its reputation as a first-tier hockey and sports town.
+The new complex is a public-private partnership cowned and operated by Chesterfield Hockey Association, a non-profit organization.

 To continue to grow the game of ice hockey and other ice sports in St. Louis, the area needs more ice rinks and ice time.
 With the closure of Hardees IcePlex, the region lost 3 of its 21 sheets of ice.
 The new MUHC will provide a platform for various local youth sports programs to grow their organizations by providing a sustainable venue for them to call home.

 Our goal was to create the premier hockey destination in Missouri and in the Midwest, located adjacent to the Simon Premium Outlet Mall, on 12 acres of land between Chesterfield Airport Road and US 64/40.